intel/intel-graphics-compiler/README.md

 ## License

-The Intel® Graphics Compute Runtime for OpenCL™ is distributed under the MIT License.
+The Intel&reg; Graphics Compute Runtime for OpenCL&trade; is distributed under the MIT License.

 You may obtain a copy of the License at: